-Covid-19 - This has put additional pressures on the team to respond to operational demands to ensure the continued provision of critical services meaning reviews have had to take a lower priority.
-There are also practical issues completing thorough reviews where covid-19 restrictions can restrict direct work with clients and limit opportunities to explore alternative and more cost effective options for service provision.
+Covid-19 - This put additional pressures on the team to respond to operational demands to ensure the continued provision of critical services which led to reviews taking a lower priority.
+There were also practical issues completing thorough reviews while covid-19 restrictions restricted direct work with clients and limited opportunities to explore alternative and more cost effective options for service provision.